I would like to acknowledge the following folks who helped me with the program.

 If you are logging a station that you've worked before, and focused on the log form, ctrl-shift-F will search for that call.
 You will be placed in the list of previous logged QSOs.
 Note however the search from within the log form only searches if the entry has been identified as a dup.
 Thus if you're not dup checking, it won't function.

-These are the program's menus, not the rig's menus.
 Currently there are four menus as described below.

 The Actions menu currently consists of the following items: